 Course grades will be based on the following assignments.
-Students can check their grades on the class Blackboard web page (there is a total of 1000 possible points in the class).
+You can check your grade progress on the class Blackboard web page (grades are calculated out of a total of 1000 possible points, and not the percentage of completed assignments as displayed in Blackboard).
 Assignments are due at the beginning of class, and I do not accept "drop and run" papers or papers submitted without the physical presence of the student.
 Grades on late assignments will be penalized 10 percent for each day that they are late.
+You are free to submit assignments electronically, but I will not acknowledge receipt nor provide feedback on such submissions.
+You may verify receipt and grade on Blackboard.
 Successful completion of all assignments is required to receive credit for this class.

 Assignment Points

 Identity self-awareness study 100

 Home discipline handout 100

-Chapter reviews (10 pts each) 500
+Response papers 500

-Presentations/participation 100
+Participation 100

 Race and ethnicity essay 200